falcosecurity/driverkit/README.md

 ## Creating a new Builder

-You probably came here because you want to tell the [Falco Infrastructure](https://github.com/falcosecurity/test-infra) to build drivers for a specific distro you care about.
+You probably came here because you want to tell the [Falco Drivers Build Grid](https://github.com/falcosecurity/test-infra/tree/master/driverkit) to build drivers for a specific distro you care about.

-If that distribution is not supported by Driverkit, the Falco Infrastructure will not be able to just build it like it does for other distros.
+If that distribution is not supported by driverkit, the Falco Drivers Build Grid will not be able to just build it as it does for other distros.

 To add a new supported distribution, you need to create a specific file implementing the `builder.Builder` interface.